wassimj/Topologic/README.md

 # Installation Instructions for Windows 10
 This projects builds TopologicCore from the C++ sources (available at https://github.com/wassimj/Topologic.git).
 If you just want to use Topologic (e.g. with Blender), you do not need to follow these instructions.
 Instead, just download the ZIP binaries from https://github.com/wassimj/TopologicSverchok/Releases

 The instructions below are for Microsoft Windows 10.
 In these instructions we assume *Visual Studio Community 2019* *opencascade 7.4.0*.
-We also assume that your account has Adminstrator priviliges.
+We also assume that your account has Administrator privileges.

 1. **Install Opencascade 7.4.0**